Rate Monotonic Scheduling

 The Timer shows that a GEN1 pulse is generated every 100 micro-seconds, a GEN2 pulse every 200 micro-seconds and a GEN3 pulse every 400 micro-seconds.
 Tasks A1 and B1 are executed on processor PE1 every 100 micro-seconds.
 Tasks A2 and B2 are executed on processor PE2 every 200 micro-seconds and tasks A3 and B3 are executed on PE3 every 400 micro-seconds.
 The processors will generate warnings if ever the tasks have not completed before the next monotonic deadline.

 Multiple monotonic processing threads may be mapped to the same processor if it appears that the tasks will be completed within their time frames, even though the tasks are executed serially.
 Otherwise it is better to use the multi_priority_pe.
 The multi_priority_pe is a multi-tasking pe model that keeps separate threads for each processing stream.
-Each processing stream is assigned a different priority, presumably the tasks occuring at a higher rate having a higher priority.
+Each processing stream is assigned a different priority, presumably the tasks occurring at a higher rate having a higher priority.
 Tasks ready at a higher priority will be executed before lower priority tasks.

 To fully accommodate rate-monotonic modeling, some additional features are used.
 One is the ability to assign tasks to different processing threads of the multi_priority_pe with the appropriate priorities.
 The other is the loop-back capability in CSIM which generates loop instructions for the generic_pe or multi_priority_pe.
 This simplifies the program files which would otherwise unroll loops into linear streams of instructions.